ut-beg-texnet/eqcct/eqcctpro/README.md

 ```
 EQCCT (i.e., the ML model) requires at least one pose per station for detection, but using multiple poses enhances P and S wave directionality.

-You are have now successfully installed EQCCTPro and the required sample waveform dataset are set up for testing.
+You have successfully installed EQCCTPro and set up the required sample waveform dataset for testing.

-## Usage
+### **Usage**
 There are three main capabilities of EQCCTPro:
-1. Process mSEED data from singular or multiple seismic stations using either CPUs or GPUs
+1. **Process mSEED data from singular or multiple seismic stations using either CPUs or GPUs**
-2. Evaluate your system to identify the optimal parallelization configurations needed to get the minimum runtime performance out of your system
+2. **Evaluate your system to identify the optimal parallelization configurations needed to get the minimum runtime performance out of your system**
-3. Identify and return back the optimal parallelization configurations for both specific and general-use usecases for both CPU (a) and GPU applications (b)
+3. **Identify and return back the optimal parallelization configurations for both specific and general-use usecases for both CPU (a) and GPU applications (b)**

-These capabilities are achieved by the following functions in order respect to the above descriptions:
+These capabilities are achieved using the following core functions:

-**EQCCTMSeedRunner (1)**, **EvaluateSystem (2)**, **OptimalCPUConfigurationFinder (3a)**, **OptimalGPUConfigurationFinder (3b)**.
+- **EQCCTMSeedRunner** (for processing mSEED data)

+- **EvaluateSystem** (for system evaluation)

+- **OptimalCPUConfigurationFinder** (for CPU configuration optimization)

+- **OptimalGPUConfigurationFinder** (for GPU configuration optimization)

-### Processing mSEED data using EQCCTPro (EQCCTMSeedRunner)
+### **Processing mSEED data using EQCCTPro (EQCCTMSeedRunner)**
-To use EQCCTPro to process mSEED from various seismic stations, use the **EQCCTMSeedRunner** class.
+To process mSEED from various seismic stations, use the **EQCCTMSeedRunner** class.
-**EQCCTMSeedRunner** enables users to process multiple mSEED from a given input directory.
-The input directory is made up of station directories such as:
+**EQCCTMSeedRunner** enables users to process multiple mSEED from a given input directory, which consists of station directories formatted as follows:

 ```sh
 [skevofilaxc sample_1_minute_data]$ ls